tersesystems/terse-logback/README.md

         String correlationId = IdGenerator.getInstance().generateCorrelationId();
         LogstashMarker context = Markers.append("correlationId", correlationId);

-        // ProxyConditionalLogger will only log if this is my machine, and will not execute otherwise.
-        Logger conditionalLoggerAsNormalLogger = (Logger) conditionalLogger;
+        // ProxyConditionalLogger will only log if this is my machine Logger conditionalLoggerAsNormalLogger = (Logger) conditionalLogger;
         conditionalLoggerAsNormalLogger.info("This will still only log if it's my machine");